SRGSSR/pillarbox-apple/Sources/Analytics/Analytics.docc/setup-article.md

 ### Obtain configuration information for your app

-To properly set up tracking, gather the following details:
+To configure tracking correctly, contact our digital analytics team to obtain the values for your product:

-- **Product Name:** This must be consistent across all platforms where your product is available.
+- Product name
-- **App/Site Name:** This may vary between platforms.
+- Site name

-Contact our digital analysts to obtain values relevant to your product.
+- Platform identifier

 ### Configure your application manifest